razorpay/payment-button-elementor-plugin/readme.txt

  [Refer to this Quick Guide](https://razorpay.com/docs/payment-button/supported-platforms/wordpress/elementor/)
     3. Create a Payment Button on Razorpay dashboard - [Quick guide](https://razorpay.com/docs/payment-button/).

-For Localhost set-up refere to our [documentation](https://razorpay.com/docs/payment-button/supported-platforms/wordpress/)
+For Localhost set-up refer to our [documentation](https://razorpay.com/docs/payment-button/supported-platforms/wordpress/)

 Connect your WordPress website with your Razorpay account and you're all ready to get started with the Razorpay Payment Button.